-This guide for RCN members provides information on nurse prescribing including types of nurse prescriber, keeping stocks of medication and the RCN Indemnity scheme.
+This guide provides information on nurse prescribing including types of nurse prescriber, keeping stocks of medication and the RCN Indemnity scheme.
 It also provides a list of further useful resources.

 The RCN acknowledges that some nurse prescribers are registered midwives.

 These are nurses who have successfully completed a Nursing and Midwifery Council (NMC) Community Practitioner Nurse Prescribing course (also known as v100 or V150 courses).
 The majority of nurses who have done this course are district nurses and public health nurses (previously known as health visitors), community nurses and school nurses.
 They are qualified to prescribe only from the Nurse Prescribers Formulary (NPF) for Community Practitioners.
 This formulary contains appliances, dressings, pharmacy (P), general sales list (GSL) and thirteen prescription only medicines (POMs).

 Nurse independent prescribers are nurses who have successfully completed an NMC Independent Nurse Prescribing Course (also known as v200 or v300 courses).
 They are able to prescribe any medicine provided it is in their competency to do so.
 This includes medicines and products listed in the BNF, unlicensed medicines and all controlled drugs in schedules two - five.